lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Avoid TAP on data-int today ->
+summary: DP0.1 Registry is temporarily down for maintenance
 env:
-  - idfint
+  - idfprod
-enabled: false
+enabled: True
 ---

-Something has gone wrong as part of the DP0.2 integration testing today - we're working on it
+We expect to restore the DP0.1 Registry by 10:00 UTC.